cyclaero/ipdb/README.md

 ### Opting out of the EU's General Data Protection Regulation by Geo Blocking the EU

 The [EU-GDPR - 88 pages of the lawyers finest, compressed by 9.6 pt EUAlbertina](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679) is going to become effective on May 25th, 2018.
-One option is to opt-out of this bullshit by Geo-Blocking th EU.
+One option is to opt-out of this bullshit by Geo-Blocking the EU.

 On the FreeBSD gateway of your internet service to be hidden from EU citizens, do the following:
 1. `pkg install ipdbtools`,
 2. `ipdb-update.sh`,
-3. add the following to your IPFW directives - take care to place this before any other rules allowing any web traffic:
+3. add the following to your IPFW directives - take care to place this before any other rules allowing any web traffic :
     ...
-    EU-GDPR Geo blocking using an ipfw table /sbin/ipfw -q table 66 create
+    # EU-GDPR Geo blocking using an ipfw table
+    /sbin/ipfw -q table 66 create
     /usr/local/bin/ipup -t AL:AT:BE:BG:CY:CZ:DE:DK:EE:ES:FI:FR:GB:GR:HR:HU:IE:IT:LT:LU:LV:ME:MK:MT:NL:PL:PT:RO:RS:SE:SI:SK:TR -n 66 | /sbin/ipfw -q /dev/stdin
     /sbin/ipfw -q add 66 deny tcp from table\(66\) to any 80,443 in recv $WAN setup